Anyon condensation and the color code: Introduction

-Our work is structured as follows: In a preliminary section, Sec.~\ref{sec:Preliminaries}, we define the color code, and we identify its keys properties that enable it to give rise to a number of non-trivial condensation operations.
-Beyond this preliminary material the structure of the remainder of the work is summarised in Table \ref{tab:PaperStructure}.
-A general theory for anyon condensation is given in Sec.~\ref{sec:AnyonCondensation}.
+In Sec.~\ref{sec:Preliminaries}, we review the requisite background for the color-code model, and we identify its keys properties that enable it to give rise to a number of non-trivial condensation operations.
+We then give a general theory for anyon condensation in Sec.~\ref{sec:AnyonCondensation}.
 Specifically, we distinguish between maximal, partial, and trivial condensation.
-These different types of anyon condensation are distinguished by how color code excitations are transmitted across the domain wall that is produced by the condensation operation.
-The different types of condensation are represented by the columns of Table~\ref{tab:PaperStructure}.
-In Sec.~\ref{sec:Cond2d} we investigate domain walls that spatially separate the color code from one of its condensates, either the vacuum phase, the toric code, or the color code itself.
+These different types of anyon condensation are distinguished by how excitations are transmitted across the domain wall that is produced by the condensation operation.
+Again, we show the different types of condensation are represented by the columns of Table~\ref{tab:PaperStructure}.

+Assuming the reader is familiar with the material presented in Sec.~\ref{sec:Preliminaries} and Sec.~\ref{sec:AnyonCondensation}, the microscopic examples of condensation in the following sections can be read independently.
+Indeed, Secs.~\ref{sec:Cond2d} and~\ref{sec:CondTime} are self contained.
+Sec.~\ref{sec:Cond2d} investigates domain walls that spatially separate the color code from one of its condensates, either the vacuum phase, the toric code, or the color code itself.
 This is represented by the first row of Table~\ref{tab:PaperStructure}.
-In Sec.~\ref{sec:CondTime}, we investigate the different types of condensation over time-like domain walls, as shown in the second row of Table~\ref{tab:PaperStructure}.
-The next row of the table shows how we make non-trivial domain walls between the color code and itself to produce different types of twist defects, where the color code phase is interfaced by a non-trvial condensate.
-Different topological features are produced depending on the choice of interfacing condensate.
-The construction for these objects is discussed in Sec.~\ref{sec:Cond1d}.
+Then, in Sec.~\ref{sec:CondTime}, we investigate the different types of condensation over time-like domain walls, as shown in the second row of Table~\ref{tab:PaperStructure}.

+Sec.~\ref{sec:Cond1d} builds on the ideas we begin to develop in Secs.~\ref{sec:Cond2d} and~\ref{sec:CondTime}.
+In this section we describe new topological features that are produced by interfacing two phases with an intermediate condensate.
+Specifically, at the microscopic level, we show that we can make non-trivial domain walls between the color code and itself to produce different types of twist defects, where the color code phase is interfaced by a non-trvial condensate.
+This construction is represented on the third row of Table~\ref{tab:PaperStructure}.

 Finally, we discuss our Floquet code construction from the perspective of anyon condensation in Section \ref{sec:CondDynamic}.
-This picture we present for Floquet codes in terms of condensation operations is represented by the final row of Table \ref{tab:PaperStructure}.
+This picture we present for Floquet codes in terms of condensation operations is represented by the fourth and final row of Table \ref{tab:PaperStructure}.
+This section can also be read independently of Secs.~\ref{sec:Cond2d},~\ref{sec:CondTime} and~\ref{sec:Cond1d}.